mpenet/casyn/README.md

 or use a pipeline to compose async/sync operations.
 Here a write then reading the entire row.
-A pipeline also returns a result-channel and can be nested with other pipelines, making async workflow easier to deal with.
+A pipeline also returns a result-channel and can be nested with other pipelines, making async workflow and error handling easier to deal with.

 ```clojure